Divine1/apachetika/README.md

 ### What is in this repository?

-The source code for a simple program that extracts text from input pdf is in this repository.
+This repository has the source code for a simple program that extracts text from input pdf.

 For this program the input pdf should contain text and not image.